Castoreum: Chemical composition

 At least 24 compounds are known constituents of beaver castoreum.
-Several of these have pheromonal activity, of which the phenols 4-ethylphenol and catechol and the ketones acetophenone and 3-hydroxyacetophenone were strongest.
+Several of these have pheromonal activity, of which the phenols 4-ethylphenol and catechol and the ketones acetophenone and 3-hydroxyacetophenone are strongest.
 Five additional compounds elicit a weaker response: 4-methylcatechol, 4-methoxyacetophenone, 5-methoxysalicylic acid, salicylaldehyde, and 3-hydroxybenzoic acid.
-There are also oxygen-containing monoterpenes such as 6-methyl-l-heptanol, 4,6-dimethyl-l-heptanol, isopinocamphone, pinocamphone, and two linalool oxides and their acetates.
-Other compounds are: benzoic acid, benzyl alcohol, borneol, o-cresol, 4-(4'-hydroxyphenyl)-2-butanone, hydroquinone, phenol.
+There are also oxygen-containing monoterpenes such as 6-methyl-1-heptanol, 4,6-dimethyl-1-heptanol, isopinocamphone, pinocamphone, and two linalool oxides and their acetates.
+Other compounds are: benzoic acid, benzyl alcohol, borneol, o-cresol, 4-(4'-hydroxyphenyl)-2-butanone, hydroquinone, and phenol.
 All those compounds are gathered from plant food.
-It also contains nupharamine alkaloids and castoramine, and cis-cyclohexane-1,2-diol.
+It also contains nupharamine alkaloids, castoramine, and cis-cyclohexane-1,2-diol.

 Uses

 In perfume

 In perfumery, the term castoreum refers to the resinoid extract resulting from the dried and alcohol tinctured beaver castor.
 The dried beaver castor sacs are generally aged for two or more years to mellow.

-Castoreum is largely used for its note suggesting leather, typically compounded with other ingredients including top, middle, and base notes.
-Some classic perfumes incorporating castor are Emeraude, Chanel Antaeus, Cuir de Russie, Magie Noire, Lancôme Caractère, Hechter Madame, Givenchy III, Shalimar, and many "leather" themed compositions.
+Castoreum is largely used for its note suggesting leather, typically compounded with other ingredients, including top, middle, and base notes.
+Some classic perfumes incorporating castoreum are Emeraude, Chanel Antaeus, Cuir de Russie, Magie Noire, Lancôme Caractère, Hechter Madame, Givenchy III, Shalimar, and many "leather" themed compositions.